Introduction to Demand Forecasting

-5. Added to draft - This column refers to the total quantity on draft purchase orders that have been created through demand forecasting only.
+5. Added to draft - This column refers to the total quantity of draft purchase orders that have been created through demand forecasting only.
 This does not include all draft purchase orders in QuickBooks Commerce.

 6. Forecasted - This is the forecasted sales from our moving average model.
-Forecasted Sales is calculated using a Smooth Moving Average.
+Forecasted Sales are calculated using a Smooth Moving Average.
 To know more about how this model works, please refer to this article.